 Alphra Lavenders is a free attraction, located only 8km south of Te Awamutu, Waikato.

-Open to the public all year, the best time to visit the lavender farm is from early November to the end of January, when the flowers are in bloom.
+Open to the public from February to December on weekends only, the best time to visit the lavender farm is from early November, when the flowers are in bloom.
 People come from all over the world during this time to take in some of the prettiest views in the Waikato.

 Walks around the lavender fields can be arranged, and tours give you the opportunity to learn about how the farm operates - from planting and harvesting to processing and product creation.
 Lavender products, made on the farm, are available to purchase from the gift shop.